-The Council of Ephesus in 431 A.D. formally rejected the heresy of Nestorianism— a belief that rejected Mary was the Mother of God and thus also rejecting the humanity of Jesus.
+The Council of Ephesus in 431 A.D. formally rejected the Nestorian heresy— a belief that rejected Mary was the Mother of God and thus also rejected the humanity of Jesus.
 Mary as the Mother of God secures the reality that Jesus was fully human along with being fully God.

 Obeying the 4th Commandment

 Another reason Catholics celebrate the birthday of Mary is out of honor.
 According to the Second Vatican II document Lumen Gentium, ” [Mary] she is our mother in the order of grace” (no. 61).
 This truth is in keeping with Scripture when Jesus gives her mother to the Apostle John (see John 19:26-27) and Sacred Tradition.

 The vast number of Marian feast days throughout the year point to her holiness and complete obedience to God.
 Just like our earthly mother, we should honor our spiritual mother as well!

 True Devotion of the Mother Ends with Worship of the Son